Business Council of Canada: John Manley (2009-2018)

 In January 2016, the CCCE was renamed the Business Council of Canada.
 According to a BCC January 2016 article, members of the "40-year-old organization" are "CEOs and entrepreneurs of 150 leading Canadian companies" that "employ[ed] 1.4 million Canadians, account[ed] for more than half the value of the Toronto Stock Exchange, contribute[d] the largest share of federal corporate taxes, and [were] responsible for most of Canada's exports, corporate philanthropy, and private-sector investments in research and development."

 Goldy Hyder (2018)

 In 2018, Goldy Hyder succeeded John Manley as the President and CEO of the Business Council of Canada, who had been in the position since Thomas d'Aquino stepped down in 2009.
-Goldy Hyder has continued John Manley's positions on free markets, also emphasizing the value of increasing the labour pool via immigration as a way to keep wages constant.
+During his tenure, Hyder has focused on a number of issues, including challenges facing Canadian businesses due to the COVID-19 pandemic, economic growth and bolstering the Canada-U.S. relationship.